-Carbohydrate is a food nutrient that is often associated with the Mexican cuisine.
+Carbohydrate is a food nutrient that is often associated with Mexican cuisine.

-There is an overflowing menu of delicious dishes loaded with rice, beans, maize, potatoes, chips, among many others.
-And no matter what you do, these food will always be loaded by calories.
+There is an overflowing menu of delicious dishes loaded with rice, beans, maize, potatoes and chips, among many others.
+And no matter what you do, this food will always be loaded with calories.

-While carbohydrates are essential nutrients needed by the body, too much of these may spell trouble for people with diabetes.
+While carbohydrates are essential nutrients needed by the body, too many of these may spell trouble for people with diabetes.